-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Currencies and bonds

 The Canadian dollar pushed solidly above the 80-cent mark as the U.S. currency faltered.
 The loonie traded within a fairly narrow band overnight.
-The day's range so far is 80.05 cents (U.S.) to 80.24 cents.
+The day's range so far is 80.05 cents (U.S.) to 80.32 cents.
+At last check, the loonie was trading near the upper end of that range.

 The Canadian dollars gains came as the U.S. dollar fell in the wake of the weekend storms.
 Against a basket of world currencies, the greenback fell to its lowest level since early May last year before recovering somewhat.
 Comments from U.S. Federal Reserve chair Janet Yellen further weighed on the U.S. currency, analysts said.